julienberman/nvim/README.md

 # nvim

 My configuration for Neovim.
-Always a working progress.
+Always a work in progress.

 Forked from [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim).
 Consult documentation for more information.